-Clementine Chambon is a post-doctoral researcher in the Chemical Engineering department.
+Clementine Chambon is a visiting researcher in the Chemical Engineering department.
 Her research interests lie in optimising decentralised energy technologies to reach the most energy-deprived communities in the world.
-Her current project examines biomass gasification and its application for rural electrification in LED countries.
-This spans topics such as electricity demand estimation, technological performance of biogasifiers, integration with other generation technologies as part of a hybrid system, and analysing their impact in terms of cost and CO2 mitigation potential.
-The research findings are directly commercialised through Oorja Development Solutions, a social enterprise active in deploying mini-grids to provide clean energy access to off-grid communities in rural India.
+She recently completed an EPSRC Doctoral Prize Fellowship on energy access, focusing on the application of solar photovoltaic (PV) and biomass gasification for rural electrification in India.
+Her expertise spans topics such as electricity demand estimation of rural consumers, techno-commercial simulation and optimisation of renewable and hybrid mini-grids, and their impact and CO2 mitigation potential.

-Clementine completed her PhD in 2017 under the supervision of Dr Jason Hallett, Prof. Paul Fennell and Dr Anthe George.
+Clementine completed her PhD in 2017 in the Department under the supervision of Dr Jason Hallett, Prof. Paul Fennell and Dr Anthe George.
 Her project investigated lignocellulose processing using ultra-low-cost ionic liquids and lignin valorisation.
-Specifically, her research focused on the production of liquid fuels and bio-derived aromatic chemicals from waste biomass resources.
+Specifically, her research focused on the production of bioethanol and bio-derived aromatic chemicals from agricultural residues.
 This work was funded by an Imperial College President's PhD Scholarship, the Grantham Institute for Climate Change and Climate-KIC.
 Clementine holds a First Class Honours MEng degree in Chemical Engineering from the University of Cambridge.

 et al., 2021, Process intensification of the ionoSolv pretreatment: effects of biomass loading, particle size and scale-up from 10 mL to 1 L, Scientific Reports, Vol:11, ISSN:2045-2322, Pages:1-15